splunk/public-o11y-docs/private-preview/aopt/aopt-workloads.rst

 Resource Footprint
 ==========================================================

+The resource footprint represents the total amount of CPU and memory that a workload has on the cluster at any given time.
+For workloads that have a varying number of pods (perhaps due to the autoscaler), this tile displays the average footprint over the past 14 days.

+.. move this middle paragraph to glossary and link to glossary entry here.
+Do same on aopt-workload-details

-A workload's resource footprint is the sum of its pods' ``request`` settings for that resource (or utilization if resources are unset or average usage exceeds requests) plus its actual overage utilization of that resource.
+A workload's resource footprint is the sum of its pods' ``request`` settings for that resource or its average usage if it exceeds its ``request`` settings.
+If the ``request`` value is not set, the footprint represents the sum of actual usage instead.
 This tile displays the sum of all resource footprints of all the pods of all your workloads.
-It then compares your current ``request`` settings for CPU and memory to  recommended CPU and memory ``request`` settings based on data from the past 14 days.

-..
-The resource footprint represents the total amount of CPU and memory resources that a workload has on the cluster at any given time.
-For workloads that have a varying number of pods (perhaps due to the autoscaler), this tile displays the average footprint over the past 14 days. <Then we can follow with the more specific method of what "has" means>
+The tile also compares the projected footprint (assuming you apply the recommended settings) as well as the difference between the projected and the current footprint.
+This highlights how much you can save or add to your resources.

 .. note::
     This tile aggregates data from all of your workloads, so if you want to see data from a specific workload, filter the data in the :guilabel:`Kubernetes Workloads` table until only that workload is visible.